Lake Oswego and Springfield: A 21.7-Point Attendance Gap

 Portland's Native American graduation rate is stuck at 47.6% for three straight years, 26 points below statewide and 35 below the district average.

 Oregon's 15,920 students who are currently homeless have a chronic absenteeism rate of 56.4% — more than half miss too much school.
-The gap with the overall rate has persisted at 22-25 points for a decade.
+The gap with the overall rate has held near 22 to 25 points every year since 2018.

 Pacific Islander students have the highest chronic absenteeism of any racial group in Oregon at 51.5%.
 The gap with white students has quadrupled from 5.0 to 20.8 points.